Belbel334/DannyDev/README.md

-# DannyDev
+#DannyDev by Belbel334

-this is where i will expand as i figure out more and more
+this is my first big(?) project so hi